-to not push the river…
+To not push the river

 Ok, but what does it all mean?

-Here is where psychotherapeutic support can help:
+Where psychotherapeutic support can help:

 • Anger